MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingQueues/README.md

 * The '-' prefix indicates data consumption
 * The '+' prefix indicates data production
 * The number right after the ID indicates which sensor or sender the data originates from.
 The 3 different IDs in the trace {{1,2} : C Accelerometers, 3 : Java Accelerometer} show us that data from our 3 different producers gets produced and consumed.

-## Testing for variable size example

-* Run the [SNI_And_Immortals_Variable_Size_Example_Build.launch](/ProducerConsumerUsingSNIAndImmortals/launches/SNI_And_Immortals_Variable_Size_Example_Build.launch) launch configuration
-* Uncomment the call to `	SNI_PRODUCER_init_factory_messenger()` in the [main.c](/STM32F429IDISCO-SNI_SP_FreeRTOS-CM4_ARMCC-bsp/Project/MicroEJ/src/main.c) source file
-* After flashing the board, set up a terminal on the board serial port and press the reset input.
-You shall get an output similar to the one below :

-		VM START
-		+ID : 11 {ID : 11.1.
-This i1 {1.1.
-Ths the firstis is the  line}
-		first line}
-		+ID : 22 {ID : 22.1.
-File #2 {2.1.
-Fi2 has diffele #2 has rent lines,different  some of whlines, somich are lone of whichger}
-		 are longer}
-		+ID : 11 {-ID : 1.2.
-This i11 {1.2.
-Ts the next his is the line}
-		next line}
-		+ID : 11 {-ID : 1.3.
-This i11 {1.3.
-Ts the finalhis is the  line}
-		final line}
-		+ID : 22 {ID : 22.2.
-But it2 {2.2.
-Bu only has tt it only wo lines}
-		has two lines}
-		+ID : 11 {-ID : 2.1.
-File #11 {2.1.
-F2 has diffeile #2 hasrent lines, different some of wh lines, soich are lonme of whicger}
-		h are longer}
-		+ID : 11 {ID : 12.2.
-But it1 {2.2.
-Bu only has tt it only wo lines}
-		has two lines}
-		+ID : 22 {1.1.
-This i-ID : 22s the firs {1.1.
-Thist line}
-		 is the first line}
-		+ID : 11 {-ID : 1.1.
-This i11 {1.1.
-Ts the firsthis is the  line}
-		first line}
-		+ID : 22 {-ID : 1.2.
-This i22 {1.2.
-Ts the next his is theline}
-		 next line}
-		+ID : 11 {-ID : 1.2.
-This i11 {1.2.
-Ts the next his is the line}
-		next line}
-		+ID : 11 {-ID : 1.3.
-This i11 {1.3.
-Ts the finalhis is the line}
-		 final line}
-		+ID : 22 {-ID : 1.3.
-This i22 {1.3.
-Ts the finalhis is the line}
-		 final line}
-		+ID : 11 {2.1.
-File #-ID : 112 has diffe {2.1.
-Filrent lines,e #2 has d some of whifferent lich are lonines, someger}
-		 of which are longer}
-		+ID : 11 {ID : 12.2.
-But it1 {2.2.
-Bu only has t it only htwo lines}as two line
-		s}
-		+ID : 22 {ID : 22.1.
-File #2 {2.1.
-Fi2 has diffele #2 has rent lines,different  some of whlines, somich are loe of which nger}
-		are longer}
-		+ID : 22 {ID : 22.2.
-But it2 {2.2.
-Bu only has tt it only wo lines}
-		has two lines}
-		+ID : 11 {ID : 11.1.
-This i1 {1.1.
-Ths the firstis is the  line}
-		first line}
-		+ID : 11 {-ID : 1.2.
-This i11 {1.2.
-Ths the nextis is the  line}
-		next line}
-		+ID : 11 {-ID : 1.3.
-This i11 {1.3.
-Ts the finalhis is the line}
-		 final line}
-		+ID : 11 {2.1.
-File #-ID : 112 has diffe {2.1.
-Filrent lines,e #2 has d some of whifferent lich are lonines, someger}
-		 of which are longer}
-		+ID : 22 {ID : 21.1.
-This i2 {1.1.
-Ths the firstis is the  line}
-		first line}
-		+ID : 11 {ID : 12.2.
-But it1 {2.2.
-Bu

-Note that the trace for long messages from both producer and consumer do get mixed up in the output because the producer outputs after successfully posting the data, not before.
-Therefore, between the posting time and the flushing of the producer trace, the consumer has time to output some trace of its own on the shared output stream.

-* The number right after the ID indicates which sensor or sender the data originates from.
-The 2 different IDs in the trace {{11,22} : C Messengers} show us that data from our 2 different producers gets produced and consumed.